Enricrypto/solidity-smart-contracts/README.md

 ## Introduction

-This repository contains the core Solidity contracts for the Gift Me platform.
+This repository contains the core Solidity contracts for a vault/staking platform.
 The `DepositToken` contract handles token deposits, the `Vault` contract provides secure storage, and the `Staking` contract allows users to stake their tokens and earn rewards.

 ## Contracts Overview